orionorganizacao-dotcom/adap-ndc-technical-note/README.md

 - `architecture/input-truth-boundary.md`

+### Input Provenance Envelope

+Decision envelopes reconstruct what the system committed to using.

+Input provenance envelopes reconstruct how the system obtained what it used.

+This distinction prevents weak input capture from being hidden behind strong decision reconstruction.

+Related file:

+- `architecture/input-provenance-envelope.md`

 ### The Envelope Bottleneck

 If every verification path depends on the same envelope, operator, interface, or custody channel, apparent independence may collapse.